Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Cohere Embed v3: Multilingual and Enterprise-Oriented

-Cohere released Embed v3 in late 2023 marking a concrete distinction from OpenAI and open-source embeddings: explicit document-quality signals.
-It’s not just computing embeddings; it generates them knowing whether your text is a query or a document (potential answer), and it further assesses whether the document is well-structured or noise.
+Cohere[1] released Embed v3 in late 2023 with a concrete distinction from OpenAI and open-source embeddings: explicit document-quality signals.
+It doesn’t just compute embeddings; it generates them knowing whether your text is a query or a document (potential answer), and it also assesses whether the document is well-structured or noise.
 This article covers what Embed v3 adds, in which cases it surpasses OpenAI, and when it fits a serious RAG architecture.

 What Embed v3 Brings